 Once the nerve centre of commercial traffic on the canals, the Bassin de la Villette is now a lively hub of cultural and leisure activities.

-The Bassin de la Villette, a remarkable stretch of water 700 metres long by 70 metres wide, is now experiencing a very real revival: the quaysides are thronged with people enjoying a stroll, the barges have become cultural venues, the warehouses have been converted into cinemas, hotels and restaurants.
+Paris hosts a remarkable stretch of water of 700 metres long and 70 metres wide which has undergone a very real revival: people enjoy a stroll along the banks, barges are transformed into cultural venues and warehouses are converted into cinemas, hotels and restaurants.